nadiamahzan/python-technical-assessment/README.md

 ![Correlation Matrix](https://github.com/nadiamahzan/python-technical-assessment/blob/main/correlation_matrix.png)

+From the figure above, we can see that there are not many columns that has a strong correlation with our target variable 'repay_fail'.

+Afterwards, we use techniques such as Cramer's V, Univariate Selection and Feature Importance to pick only the top 10 of the columns to be used for data modelling.

 ## Training Model

 1. Please run the [data modelling](https://github.com/nadiamahzan/python-technical-assessment/blob/main/04_classification.ipynb) to train the model to predict which machine learning model performs the best on the dataset.